Dunwoody’s state Rep. Taylor not seeking re-election in 2018

 State Rep. Tom Taylor (R-Dunwoody) won’t run again, he confirmed on social media.
-With a Democratic already announced for his seat, fellow elected officials say changing demographics and his recent DUI convictions may have played a role.
+With a Democratic already announced for his seat, fellow elected officials say changing demographics and his recent DUI conviction may have played a role.

 Taylor, who represents House District 79 that includes Dunwoody and portions of Doraville and Chamblee, did not respond to repeated requests for comment, but confirmed via social media he was not seeking re-election in 2018.
 His seat is up for election in November 2018 and a new representative will take office when Taylor steps down in January 2019.